 What to Bring – if choosing the doors off option

-- Warm Clothes –Even if travelling in summertime, bundle up because with the wind and altitude, it is chilly!
+- Warm Clothes – Bundle up!
+Even if traveling in summertime, the wind and altitude makes it chilly!
 I would go as far as to bring gloves too.

-- Camera/iPhone Straps – You do not want your nice camera to slip out of your hands or get blown away.
+- Camera/iPhone Straps – You do not want your camera to slip out of your hands and get blown away.
 You can also purchase an iPhone hand strap at the Jack Harter office.
-I did this and I would recommend it (it’s only a few bucks)
+I did this and I would recommend it (it’s only a few bucks).

 - Ginger Pills – If you get motion sick, trust me, you will thank me later.